jhubbardsf/reddit-mint-post/README.md

 Bot that uses HTML -> Image generation to create an image of a reddit post and mint it with Poster/Subreddit attributes if a user mentions the bot in the following format:

 /u/CommentNFTMinter 0xTHEIR_POLY_ADDRESS

+Note: I've been testing it around in /r/CommentNFTTest.
+Idk how well my bot will work elsewhere since it's brand new, but he's an approved submitted to that test subreddit.